Jimyzin/BlogPostApp/README.md

 6. A user must have proper authorisations defined by their roles in order to call REST APIs.
 The user and authorisation details are held in H2 datasource.
 7. Spring Security has been implemented by extending ``UserDetailsService`` and ``UserDetails`` interfaces.
 8. ``Method-level`` authorisations have also been implemented to grant access based on user roles.
+9. The passwords are encrypted and then stored in the datasource.
-9. ``Bean Validation`` is performed on the input parameters including designing a ``cuatom bean validation and annotation`` for ``PostupdateRequest``
+10. ``Bean Validation`` is performed on the input parameters including designing a ``cuatom bean validation and annotation`` for ``PostupdateRequest``
-10. The service and controller layers are covered with Junit5 test cases.
+11. The service and controller layers are covered with Junit5 test cases.
-11. Performance Optimisations have been placed - The ``User`` object fetched from database (and embedded in ``Principal`` object) at the time of authentication are reused in the service layer without fetching again from the database.
+12. Performance Optimisations have been placed - The ``User`` object fetched from database (and embedded in ``Principal`` object) at the time of authentication are reused in the service layer without fetching again from the database.
-12. BlogPostApp is deployed in Heroku.
+13. BlogPostApp is deployed in Heroku.